-Small business checklist: Dates for your diary in 2022
+Small business checklist 2023: Key dates for your diary

-Find out the important dates, deadlines and changes to legislation that you need to know as a small business owner, from employment law to tax and VAT.
+Find out the important dates, deadlines, and upcoming changes to legislation that you need to know as a small business owner, from employment law to tax and VAT.

-Save time and get set for the year ahead with our must-read small business checklist for 2022.
+At the Federation of Small Businesses, we're helping you to save time and get set for the year ahead with our must-read checklist for 2023.
 This guide includes all the deadlines and upcoming changes to legislation that you need to be aware of, including updates to the National Minimum Wage, payroll deadlines, and more.

-Be the first to know about upcoming deadlines and legal issues that matter to small businesses and the self-employed with our monthly Legal Bulletin from FSB Legal Hub, exclusively for FSB members.
+Be the first to know about upcoming deadlines and legal issues that matter to small businesses and the self-employed with our monthly Legal Bulletin from FSB Legal and Business Hub, exclusively for FSB members.

 Tax deadlines